guitarrapc/githubactions-lab/README.md

 uses: actions/cache@88522ab9f39a2ea568f7027eddc7d8d8bc9d59c8 # v3.3.1
 ```

+Both Dependabot and Renovate can help you keep your actions up to date even pinned to a specific commit SHA.

 ## Dump context metadata

 Use Context to retrive job id, name and others system info.